Table of Contents

-Which serverless platform is the most cost-effective and versatile for event-driven computing?"
+Which serverless platform is the most cost-effective and versatile for event-driven computing?

 Introduction Serverless computing has revolutionized the way applications are built and deployed, providing developers with the ability to focus on code without managing underlying infrastructure.
 In this article, we will explore the three major serverless platforms - AWS Lambda, Azure Functions, and Google Cloud Functions - and highlight their key features and functionality.